JimSeker/googleplayAPI/README.md

 <b>legacy/</b> older examples that are no longer updated.

+<B>mlkit</b>  is the new ML kit (not firebase ML cloud APIs) examples.   https://developers.google.com/ml-kit

 <b>ActMapDemo</b> combines LocationAware, ActivityRecognition, and Google Maps together in an example where it use the location to draw on a map the path the user is
 going.
 The line changes color to show the different activities (ie walking, running, driving, etc).
 A key is needed on the map for the colors though.

 <b>AcitivtyRecognition</b> is google's example code from https://github.com/googlesamples/android-play-location/tree/master/ActivityRecognition and will should likely be removed from this repo

 <b>ActivityRecognitionDemo</b> uses the Activity Recognition API provide in the GooglePlay APIs.
 This example show the mostl likel activity (and speech), plus any activities that "it" thinks are at least 50% likely.

 <b>GoogleLoginDemo</b> is a example of how to use the new login APIs.
 This example is so very basic that is doesn't do anything other then login.
 As note, if you run this example of two devices with the same user and login on one device, then start the activity on the second device, it will already be logged in.